PACIFIER: Pacing Opinion Depolarization via a Unified Graph Learning Framework: PACIFIER Framework

-PACIFIER follows an inductive learning paradigm and is trained offline on a distribution of synthetic graph--opinion instances.
-The purpose of this distribution is not to exactly replicate any single real-world network, but to expose the agent to a diverse yet structured set of polarized states that capture the dominant regimes observed in practice.
+PACIFIER follows an inductive learning paradigm: it is trained on small synthetic graphs and deployed on larger real-world networks.
+TEB provides the offline training distribution by generating graph--opinion instances that capture the key FJ polarization mechanism: opposing opinions aligned with two sparsely connected camps.
+The purpose of this distribution is not to imitate a single target network, but to expose the policy to a scale-stable family of polarized graph--opinion regimes.